Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 # Testing
 As the web page was being built Chrome developer tools were used regularly to ensure that the code was working smoothly.
 Each section was then tested again every time a new feature was added.
 Python functions were regularly tested using the print function to ensure the code worked smoothly.
 Lighthouse in developer tools was also used to check the application's performance.
 The user stories were always analyzed with each page to ensure the app meet all the requirements.

+## Code validation

-At the end of the development process, W3C CSS and Html validator were used to check the code.
+* At the end of the development process, W3C CSS and Html validator were used to check the code.

-The CSS validator came back with no errors.
+* The CSS validator came back with no errors.

-The HTML threw up some errors that were due to the use of flask.
+* The HTML threw up some errors that were due to the use of flask.
 These errors are still being looked into but dont seem to have any effect on the application's performance.

-**continued testing**
-I am still trying to find the best way to call the book API data so that it looks the most presentable.

-Heroku will not deploy the web page.
-I am currently trying to fix this issue.

-Working on only allowing a user to post one review per book.

 ## Bugs

 **Unresolved issues**
 * I have not yet set up the functionality for the user to update their profile image/avatar.

 * Some data retrieved from the the google books API is still presented as it is in the JSON file which looks messy.
 Still working on fixing this.

+**continued testing**
+* I am still trying to find the best way to call the book API data so that it looks more presentable.
+* Working on only allowing a user to post one review per book.

-## Functional testing
+# Functional testing

 The final tests done on the app to ensure it was fully functional and ready to deploy.
 For each page I tested every possible function from top to bottom.
 During final testing the user needs and stories were revised to ensure that the site meet all requirements that were set out before development.

-**Home Page**
+# Home Page

-Test #1 (Navbar - Logged in)
+**Test #1 (Navbar - Logged in)**

 Action: Click on each nav button to be redirected to your chosen template.